PyroGenesis Schedules 2022 Fiscal Year Financial Results and Business Update Conference Call

-/EIN News/ -- MONTREAL, March 28, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) (TSX: PYR) (NASDAQ: PYR) (FRA: 8PY), a high-tech company (hereinafter referred to as the “Company” or “PyroGenesis”), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions which are geared to reduce greenhouse gases (GHG), today announced that it plans to host a conference call at 11:00 AM Eastern Time on Friday, March 31, 2023, to discuss the Company’s financial results for the 2022 fiscal year ended December 31, 2022, as well as the Company’s corporate progress and other developments.
+MONTREAL, March 28, 2023 (GLOBE NEWSWIRE) -- PyroGenesis Canada Inc. (http://pyrogenesis.com) PYR PYR 8PY, a high-tech company (hereinafter referred to as the "Company" or "PyroGenesis"), that designs, develops, manufactures and commercializes advanced plasma processes and sustainable solutions which are geared to reduce greenhouse gases (GHG), today announced that it plans to host a conference call at 11:00 AM Eastern Time on Friday, March 31, 2023, to discuss the Company's financial results for the 2022 fiscal year ended December 31, 2022, as well as the Company's corporate progress and other developments.

 To access the conference call, please pre-register using this link.
 Registrants will receive confirmation with dial-in details.